Your body needs many vitamins and minerals to stay healthy. Learn more about important nutrients for women, and nutrition at different life stages.

 Phytoestrogens (plant oestrogens) occur naturally in plants.
 They act in a similar way to oestrogen (a female hormone).

 Phytoestrogens have many health benefits.
-For example, they can imitate the effect that oestrogen has on the body and may help relieve menopausal symptoms in some women (e.g. vaginal atrophy, sleep disturbances and problems with memory and cognition).
+For example, soy foods such as tofu and tempeh can help maintain healthy cholesterol levels.
+As phytoestrogens imitate the effect that oestrogen has on the body, they can help relieve menopausal symptoms in some women (e.g. vaginal atrophy, sleep disturbances and problems with memory and cognition).

 Phytoestrogens can be found in: